SimonBaron/pubmed-to-bibtex/README.md

 -f | file output | By default we display plain text in the command line, which can be copied into a .bib file, select this argument if you want to write to a text file.
 --s | search | Enables searching functionality, replacing pubmed ids with a seach string -n | number of entries | If searching is enabled, allows you to set the number of records to be returned from pubmed.
 Uses Entrez default of 20 if not specified.

-Any argument that comes directly after a -flag will be considered to be the argument of that flag, eg -f filename or -n number
+-log | warnings | Create a log file for warnings generated Any argument that comes directly after a -flag will be considered to be the argument of that flag, eg -f filename or -n number
 Double flags (--s is the only one currently implemented) are options that do not require an arguement.